 A Pap smear (also called a Pap test) screens for cervical cancer.
 The test checks for abnormal cells in the cervix that are cancerous or have the potential to become cancerous.
-During a Pap smear, your healthcare provider takes cells from the cervix to examine under a microscope for signs of cancer.
+During a Pap smear, your healthcare provider takes cells from your cervix to examine under a microscope for signs of cancer.
 A Pap smear may also detect certain infections and inflammation.
 The test is named for an American physician, Dr. George Papanicolaou, who developed the Pap smear.

-The cervix is the lower part of the uterus that connects to the vaginal canal.
-Sperm travels through the vaginal canal and cervix to the uterus to fertilize eggs.
-During pregnancy, the cervix closes to keep the baby in the womb (uterus).
+The cervix is the lower part of your uterus that connects to your vaginal canal.
+Sperm travels through the vaginal canal and cervix to your uterus to fertilize eggs.
+During pregnancy, the cervix closes to keep the baby in your womb (uterus).
 The cervix opens during childbirth.
-When you aren’t pregnant, your cervix makes mucus to keep infection-causing bacteria out of the body.
+When you aren't pregnant, your cervix makes mucus to keep infection-causing bacteria out of your body.

 Healthcare providers perform Pap smears as part of a pelvic exam.
 The test checks for: